 I could dispute some of the developments cited in the speech, especially the record on education and medical care.
 The president talks of hiring more teachers and medics, yet his government refused to raise teachers’ salaries, the county governments refuse to hire and to pay medics whose services are so badly needed, and the political class relies on philanthropy to bandage public hospitals while politicians seek treatment abroad.

 However, these discrepancies are just technical.
-My main concern is the ideology and justification of the Jubilee Party through misquoting the Bible and misrepresenting pan-African heroes.
+My main concern is the ideology and justification of the Jubilee Party based on misquoting the Bible and misrepresenting pan-African heroes.

 In fact, in verse 24, God is explicit about why land should not be permanently owned by anyone: land was created by God, and we human beings are just stewards of it.
-That was, in fact, the same philosophy of land use in African traditional societies, except that in Kenya, colonialism distorted it with title deeds, which the political class has used ever since to amass wealth and power.
+That was, in fact, the same philosophy of land use in African traditional societies.
+In Kenya, though, colonialism distorted these land values with title deeds, and the political class has used title deeds ever since to amass wealth and power.
 The president should probably have been the last person to quote that passage.
 Someone’s job should be on the chopping block for that miscalculation.

 Christians – if are any are left in Kenya – should not let the Bible be misused in this way.
 But funny thing is, within the next year, I will not be surprised to hear a preacher talk about those poor Christians in the communist Russia or China being persecuted for speaking publicly about their faith, and asking us if we will die for ours.
 Our churches apparently think that it’s only Chairman Mao who persecutes Christians.
 Never mind that he’s been long dead, and the country built on the revolution he led is now building our infrastructure.